 The Fahmy Subdivision and Annexation Project consists of the Pre-Zone and Annexation of approximately 43.27-acres into the City of Waterford, and the subdivision of 19.2-acres of the 47.27-acre annexation area into 98 single-family residential lots.
-The project is currently under review and is expected to be scheduled for Planning Commission and City Council Public Hearings in the Fall of 2024.
+The project is currently under review and is expected to be scheduled for Planning Commission and City Council Public Hearings in the FallSummer of 20254.
+Program 1.6, Entitled and Pending Projects, has been added to monitor the status and development of this project in the 6th cycle Planning Period.